Chessington World of Adventures Theme Park Sept 2002 - page 2

 |

-Here in the Forbidden Kingdom at Chessington WOA, you can (just) see our
+Here in the Forbidden Kingdom at Chessington WOA, you can (just) see

 Revenge.
 This intense ride turns you round and round and upside

-down, then giving you a good drenching.
+down, then finishes with a good drenching.

 |